jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 def read_pop(data, country):
     """ Get the population for a country """
-    # switch name of some countries to match the entry in the population data file;
+    # There may be some name mismatches that need correction in the population
-    # there may be more of these...
+    # file -- please create an issue or pull request when you find them
-    if country is "US": country = "United States" if country is "Iran": country = "Iran, Islamic Rep." row = data_pop[ data_pop["Country Name"]==country ]
+    row = data_pop[ data_pop["Country Name"]==country ]
     if row.size == 0:
         raise Exception("%s is not in the population data file" % country)